erickCantu/docker_HA/README.md

 The server has grown to more than HA.
 The following services were added.
 - [Barcode Budy](https://github.com/Forceu/barcodebuddy)
 - [Freshrss](https://freshrss.org)
+    The RSS to Text requires to give permisions to the cache folder.
+Run in the container terminal:
+    ```bash
+    chmod 777 -R /var/www/html/cache
+    ```
 - [Grocy](https://grocy.info)
 - [Traggo](https://traggo.net)